23mel/mkdocs/docs/ros-tutorials.md

 ___

-Go on to complete the [tasks](ros-tasks.md) to revise what you have learnt from the tutorials.
+Go on to complete the [tasks](ros-tasks.md) to recap what you have learnt from the tutorials.

+#### Additional notes
+- Remember to source your environment everytime you open a new terminal.